Relintai/pandemonium_engine_docs/usage/best_practices/godot_notifications.md

 `notification(NOTIFICATION_DRAW)`.

 Some of these notifications, like draw, are useful to override in scripts.
-So much so that Godot exposes many of them with dedicated functions:
+So much so that Pandemonium exposes many of them with dedicated functions:

 - `ready()` : NOTIFICATION_READY